How do schools get involved in the program?

-When did RBC Bluesfest Blues In The Schools begin?
+When did Bluesfest Blues In The Schools begin?

 The program was initiated in two Ottawa-area schools in 1999 and has since seen tremendous growth.
 Each spring visiting artists/educators and local musicians deliver the program to thousands of students in Ottawa schools, contributing hundreds of hours of in-class instruction over a two-week period.